Looking After Your Sewing Machine

-Mr More Sewing has serviced over a thousand sewing machines (although a number of these are the same machines he has seen more than once!) and wants to share some hints and tips for what you can do to look after your sewing machine and stop minor issues from becoming major problems!
+Mr More Sewing has serviced over a thousand sewing machines (although a number of these are the same machines he has seen more than once!) and wants to share his top tips for looking after your sewing machine.
+What you can do to look after your sewing machine and stop minor issues from becoming major problems!

 How often do you change your needle?
 You should be looking to change it every 8 hours or sewing or at the start of a new sewing project.
 Pick the right needle type for your fabric and thread (stretch needles for knitted fabrics etc.).
 Make sure your needle is pushed up in the needle bar as high as it can go (it should hit the stopper).
 A blunt needle or a needle set at the wrong height will affect your sewing.